 Italy Destination Guide

-A UNESCO-protected city, Florence is ranked as one of the most beautiful cities in the world courtesy of its fabulous architecture and stunning art collections.
+It's hard to pick Italy's highlight but Florence is definitely near the top of most people's lists.
+A UNESCO-protected city, Florence is also ranked as one of the most beautiful cities in the world courtesy of its fabulous architecture and stunning art collections.

-Some of the most beautiful vistas in Italy abound in the Siclian towns of Palmero, Messina and Catania, which maintain a distinct way of life separate from the hustle and bustle of the mainland.
+Some of the most beautiful vistas in Italy abound in the Sicilian towns of Palmero, Messina and Catania, which maintain a distinct way of life separate from the hustle and bustle of the mainland.

 Italy tours traditionally traverse the country's unique geography and you haven't seen all of Italy until you make a trip to the Alps, situated along the country's border with France and Switzerland.
 A ski pass at Cervinia even allows you to ski across the border for a hot chocolate in Zermatt, Switzerland!

 As the birthplace of the Armani, Fendi, Gucci, Prada, and Dolce and Gabbana labels, Italy is synonymous with high fashion.
 Much of the best shopping can be found in oh-so-classy Milan but also in small towns will you find designer and sometimes outlet stores.